 All students study Geography at Key Stage 3 in line with the National Curriculum.

-In Year 7 students study the Geography of the United Kingdom.
+Students study the Geography of the United Kingdom.
 This includes a map skills-based introduction, an investigation into our natural landscapes formed through the work of rivers, the sea and also ice.
 Later in the year we study British weather and climate, before switching our focus to UK cities, our changing population and our major cities as well as a look at the challenges faced by the UK's more deprived areas.
 Each unit is completed with a different skills-based enquiry.
 The topics are carefully sequenced to illustrate the links between our natural and human environments.

 Key Stage 4